 Nestling in Germany’s Black Forest and near to both Baden-Baden and Karlsruhe, Schloss Eberstein is a medieval era stately home & castle surrounded by acres of its own vineyards.
 It is a a place to relax and be pampered and its Michelin Star winning food has gained a terrific reputation within Germany.
 It also offers cooking classes, and so is quite the place for foodies.
 The setting is suitably gorgeous, the words fairytale-like immediately come to mind, with the castle sitting on a green hill overlooking the little town of Gernsbach, the Murg Valley and the Black Forest.
 THE ACCOMMODATION: Schloss Eberstein is a luxury hotel and you can certainly expect the highest levels of service and comfort.
 They have a choice of nicely furnished and decorated rooms; doubles and singles, all with private bathroom, minibar, WiFi, TV and seating.
 It must be noted that the accommodation is not in the castle itself but in the adjacent manor house.
 Both are impressive structures though and though the rooms are relatively modern is a general old world atmosphere throughout the hotel.
 PRICES: Check out all the details – prices, reviews and more photos – on the booking page here.
 FACILITIES & READ MORE

 If food, wine, history and romance are important factors in choosing a hotel, but you prefer the modern over the rustic, then Stromburg Castle near the Hunsrück mountains and the River Rhine is a solid choice.
-It is owned by one of Germany’s most famous TV chefs, the Michelin Star award winning Johann Lafer and is something of a place of pilgrimage for food lovers in the north west of the country.
+It is owned by one of Germany’s most famous TV chefs, the Michelin Star award-winning Johann Lafer and is something of a place of pilgrimage for food lovers in the northwest of the country.
 The castle, which dates back to the 11th century is located above the tiny village of Stromberg, at the edge of the mountains, and has sweeping views over the surrounding countryside.
-It is a boutique hotel with a small number of modern, contemporary style rooms, and a classy, refined atmosphere throughout.
+It is a boutique hotel with a small number of modern, contemporary-style rooms, and a classy, refined atmosphere throughout.
 THE ACCOMMODATION: There are only 14, very sleek, rooms and suites at Stromburg and so booking ahead is well advised.
-The style of the rooms is best described as contemporary, minimalist chic so if you want the feeling of waking up in the 16th century then this isn’t the place for you.
-They have all the comfort and facilities (smart TVs, ipod docks, espresso machines etc.) of modern luxury hotel rooms but transplanted into a medieval castle.
-READ MORE
+The style of the rooms is best described as contemporary, minimalist chic so if you want the feeling of waking up in the 16th-century then this isn’t the place for you.
+They have all the comfort and facilities (smart TVs, ipod docks, espresso machines, etc.) of modern luxury hotel rooms but transplanted into a medieval castle.
+Most of the rest READ MORE